Alluxio/alluxio/docs/Running-Spark-on-Tachyon.md

 The additional prerequisite for this part is [Spark](http://spark-project.org/docs/latest/) (0.6 or later).
-We also assume that the user is running on Tachyon {{site.TACHYON_RELEASED_VERSION}} or later and have set up Tachyon and Hadoop in accordance to these guides [Local Mode](Running-Tachyon-Locally.html) or [Cluster Mode](Running-Tachyon-on-a-Cluster.html).
+We also assume that the user is running on Tachyon {{site.TACHYON_RELEASED_VERSION}} or later and has set up Tachyon and Hadoop in accordance to these guides [Local Mode](Running-Tachyon-Locally.html) or [Cluster Mode](Running-Tachyon-on-a-Cluster.html).

-If you run Spark version smaller than 1.0.0, please edit Spark `spark/conf/spark-env.sh`, add:
+If you are running a Spark version less than 1.0.0, please add the following line to `spark/conf/spark-env.sh`.

     export SPARK_CLASSPATH=/pathToTachyon/client/target/tachyon-client-{{site.TACHYON_RELEASED_VERSION}}-jar-with-dependencies.jar:$SPARK_CLASSPATH

-Create a new file `spark/conf/core-site.xml` Add the following to it
+Create a new file `spark/conf/core-site.xml` and add the following to it:

     <configuration>
       <property>